-- 1. Transmission & Distribution
+1. Transmission & Distribution

 - 2. Substations

 - 3. Central Power Generation

 - 4. Other sources of power, distributed energy, microgrids

 - 5. Enabling Technology

-PRDOH has established a fungibility threshold between components, since budgeting at the component level for FEMA cost-share is currently unfeasible due to the scopes of work will be developed over time, not simultaneously, and scopes may have minor fluctuations in budget from what is currently anticipated.
+PRDOH has established a fungibility threshold between components, since budgeting at the component level for FEMA cost-share is currently unfeasible due to the scopes of work will be being developed over time, not simultaneously, and scopes may have minor fluctuations in budget from what is currently anticipated.
 In order to facilitate the pace of the recovery and ease the administrative burden associated with the Action Plan amendment process, PRDOH will reallocate budgets between components at 10% or less of the budget for each component.
 This will allow for minor adjustments in expenses between component categories without having to amend the Action Plan.
-More than 10% but less than 25% or less would trigger a non-substantial amendment; and greater than 25% in change between component budgets would require a substantial amendment.
+Any reallocations between components greater than 10% would trigger a non-substantial amendment.
+More than 10% but 25% or less would trigger a non-substantial amendment; and greater than 25% in change between component budgets would require a substantial amendment.
 For the traditional CDBG-DR Action Plan process, the budget revision amendment process addresses a change in budgets between eligible CDBG-DR activities.
 In this Action Plan, however, the activity will always be Electrical Power System Improvements, so the component categorization is a finer level of detail not related to the eligible activity.